ArenKDesai/Aren-s-Notes/Address Translations.md

 #CS537 #UWMadison #OperatingSystems

 Developer-made processes need to utilize a computer's memory in order to function.
+However, the physical locations of memory are hidden by the OS, so